 Why Does My Cat Lay On His Back Asleep With His Legs Open?

-My guess is that a cat sleeps on its back with its legs open, as this is the perfect way to air and ventilate its body.
-Compare this to you lying spread eagle in bed, sweating to death, in front of a fan on high, because it is the only way you can cool off and get a good night’s sleep.
+This is the perfect way to air and ventilate its body.
+Compare this sleeping positions to you lying spread eagle in bed, sweating to death, in front of a fan on high, because it is the only way you can cool off and get a good night’s sleep.

 Cats are the same way.
-With the exception that cats seem to sleep this way when the notion hits them and only if they trust their environment to remain safe and sound.
+With the exception that cats seem to sleep this way when the notion hits them and only fall asleep if they trust their environment to remain safe and sound.

-“You sir, or madam, kitty is just way tooooo comfortable.”
+“You sir, or madam kitty are just way too comfortable.”

-Frequently, cats turn their heads in weird positions when sleeping to keep their sense of smell active and ensure their nose is not covered.
-Other reasons why cats sleep with their heads upside down are:
+Frequently, cats turn their heads in weird and strange positions when sleeping to keep their sense of smell active and ensure their nose is not covered.
+Other reasons why cats tend to sleep with their heads upside down are: